 The sequence of different designs and types of Metal Separator ensures that metal being introduced as any stage of the process (ie with the original feed material and during the process) is identified and removed.
 Removing metal at various stages reduces the damage to processing equipment and ensures productivity targets are met.

-For further information on removing metal from a Grain Process or any food production plant, please contact the Bunting Technical Sales team on:
+For further information on removing metal from a Grain Process or any food production plant, please fill out our contact form with any question you may have, or get in touch with the Bunting Technical Sales team on:

 Phone: +44 (0) 1442 875081